jberry93/Notebook/Notes/Javascript/Javascript_4.md

 ```

 ### Collecting
-Let's make a function that takes in 2 arguments `collection` and `source` where:

-`collection` = Scans through the elements in an array

-`source` = Returns another array of the objects of the same property value
+Let's make a functon that will iterate through a list/array and return an array full of objects that have the same property values from the initial list/array.
+This list/array will be the argument called `collection` while the property values we are trying to push into the array is an argument called `source`

 Here's what is given: